balenamiaa/zi-study/design_system.md

 - Design mobile-first, then enhance for larger screens
 - Use appropriate component sizing for touch targets (minimum 44×44px)
 - Test layouts at multiple breakpoints
+- Use appropriate font sizes across devices
+- Implement responsive spacing using the spacing system

 ### Visual Hierarchy